Niirrty/Niirrty.Plate/doc/en/template-tags.md

 1. Use a configuration file.
 The known formats and settings are described [here](/configuration-file.md)
 2. Configure it programmatically.

-After the opening char sequest one of the following character must follow:
+After the opening char sequence, one of the following character must follow:

 * `*` : Comments
 * `$` : Template-Var read access